UDISE Plus BRC Data Rejection 2026-27 – What Each Rejection Means and How to Fix It

 How to Resubmit After BRC Returns Data — The Correct Process

-1. Contact BRC and confirm which specific sections or data points need correction
+1. Contact BRC and confirm which specific sections or data points you need to correct

 2. Request BRC unlock for the returned module (if they have not already unlocked it)